 Patients can present with a sore throat at the time of initial evaluation and it frequently recurs during a disease flare.
 Examination in those cases typically reveals severe, nonsuppurative pharyngitis with negative bacterial cultures.
 A review of 341 cases of AOSD has described a sore throat in 69% of the patients .
 Symmetrical slightly tender lymphadenopathy is reported in one-third to two-thirds of patients, and splenomegaly in one-third to one-half of patients.
 Liver abnormalities include hepatomegaly ranging from 12 to 45 percent and more commonly modest elevations of serum hepatic transaminases and alkaline phosphatase.
 About 30 to 40 percent of patients with AOSD have pericarditis, pleural effusions, and transient pulmonary infiltrates.
 Macrophage activation syndrome occurs in a small minority of patients but it may be underdiagnosed as suggested by retrospective studies in which MAS occurred in six out of 50 patients and 21 out of 109 patients .
 Abdominal pain occurs in 1 to 48 percent of the patients.
 Nausea, anorexia, and weight loss can also be seen.

-At least seven different variety of classification criteria for AOSD are there for use in research.
-The Japanese standards termed the Yamaguchi criteria has the highest sensitivity amongst them and is the most commonly used.
+At least seven different variety of classification criteria for AOSD are used in research.
+The Japanese standards termed the Yamaguchi criteria have the highest sensitivity amongst them and are the most commonly used.

 Total of five or more criteria including 2 or more significant criteria have a sensitivity of 96% and specificity of 92% to classify a patient as having AOSD.